 The NAC is a proud partner and sponsor of MusicFest Canada.

 For the first time in 48 years, MusicFest Canada was forced to cancel its annual Nationals scheduled for May 18-23 in Calgary (AB) because of COVID-19.
 Of the 5,500 students whose ensembles earned invitations to attend this year’s national competition, 80 of the finest students were selected through an audition process to form the Denis Wick Canadian Wind Orchestra and the Thomastik-Infeld Canadian String Orchestra.

 MusicFest Canada approached the NAC to see if the NAC Orchestra could offer their most talented high school students, conducting fellows, and high school music teachers a once-in-a-lifetime opportunity to be coached by world-class musicians.
 Alexander Shelley and the NAC Orchestra enthusiastically agreed and close to 200 private and group “Zoom” lessons were arranged.
 The partnership culminated on May 28, 2020 when virtual performances of the students led by Alexander Shelley were shared as part of the NAC Orchestra’s popular noon-hour lunch break series.

-The NAC Orchestra will present a series of virtual private lessons and masterclasses in partnership with MusicFest Canada’s two honour ensembles, the Thomastik-Infeld Canadian String Orchestra and the Denis Wick Canadian Wind Orchestra.
+The NAC Orchestra presented a series of virtual private lessons and masterclasses in partnership with MusicFest Canada’s two honour ensembles, the Thomastik-Infeld Canadian String Orchestra and the Denis Wick Canadian Wind Orchestra.

-MusicFest Canada and its sponsors give out approximately $100,000 in scholarships and awards at the festival, including two NAC Awards at $1,000 each for the best brass and string musicians.
+MusicFest Canada and its sponsors give out approximately $100,000 in scholarships and awards at the festival, including two NAC Awards at $1,000 each for the best brass/percussion and string musicians.

 Your donations through the NAC's National Youth and Education Trust help the NAC provide learning and engagement opportunities for all — from young children in the classroom, to pre-professional artists, to the lifelong learner.